-Powered by .id - the population experts for Tweed Shire Council
+Powered by .id (informed decisions) for Tweed Shire Council

 In 2017, Bilambil - Bilambil Heights is estimated to have the highest fertility rate of 2.31 (births per woman), this is expected to decrease to 2.30 in 2041.